semirook/sphinxit/README.rst

 .. image:: https://secure.travis-ci.org/semirook/sphinxit.png?branch=master

+**I don't support this product any more.
+If you need some fixes or new features - fork and play with that, please.
+Snaql with native SphinxQL are recommended now.**

 **Sphinxit** is light and powerful **SphinxQL** query constructor.
 More, it is the set of helpers to make search with `Sphinx <http://sphinxsearch.com/>`_ easy to use in any kind of Python projects like Django, Flask and others.
 Sphinxit is independent Python library and you are free to use it